-The Board in 2022 exceeded its target of at least 25 percent female representation.
+The Board in 2023 originally exceeded its target of at least 25 percent female representation, but this dropped to 20% female representation.
 The Board will continue to monitor its diversity (in all forms) through periodic reviews of its structure, size, composition and performance.